 {% endcategoryList %}

-In this code,item.LinkIt will output the access link of the classification,item.Titlewhich is the name of the classification.
-Through multiple layers<ul>and<li>Tags, combineditem.Spacerwith indentation, a clear hierarchical classification structure can be presented.
+In this code block,item.LinkIt will output the access link of the category,item.Titlewhich is the name of the category.
+Through multi-layer<ul>and<li>Tags, combined withitem.SpacerIndentation, a clear hierarchical classification structure is presented.

 Optimization and expansion suggestions

-By using the above method, you can achieve a multi-level nested tree structure display in the category list of Anqi CMS, providing your website visitors with a clearer and more convenient navigation experience.
+By using the above method, you can achieve multi-level nested tree-like structure display in the category list of AnQi CMS, providing clearer and more convenient navigation experience for your website visitors.

-1. Why is my classification not displaying a hierarchical relationship and is all flattened?This is usually because you did not correctly specify the 'parent category' when setting up categories in the background, resulting in all categories being recognized as top-level categories.Please check if the 'Parent Category' field for each category under 'Content Management' -> 'Document Categories' is configured as expected.categoryListTagsparentIdThe parameter settings are correct, for example, to get the top-level category, it should be set toparentId="0"When fetching subcategories, it should be set to the parent category'sitem.Id.
+1. Why is my category not showing the hierarchical relationship, but is all spread out?This is usually because you did not correctly specify the 'parent category' when setting up categories in the background, resulting in all categories being identified as top-level categories.Please check whether the "Parent Category" field in each category under "Content Management"->"Document Categories" is configured as expected.In addition, ensure that the template containscategoryListlabel'sparentIdThe parameter settings are correct, for example, to get the top-level category should be set toparentId="0"It should be set to the parent category when getting subcategories.item.Id.

-How to limit the display depth of the category tree, for example, to only show two levels of categories?To limit the display depth, you can control the number of loop levels in the template code.
-For example, in the above code, if you only want to display up to the second level of categories, you just need to delete or comment out the third levelcategoryList subCategories2You can control the display depth of the category tree by modifying the conditional judgment and loop structure in the template.
+How to limit the display depth of the category tree, for example, to display only two levels of categories?To limit the display depth, you can control the number of loop levels in the template code.
+For example, if you only want to display up to the second level in the above code, you just need to delete or comment out the third levelcategoryList subCategories2You can control the display depth of the category tree by modifying the conditional judgment and loop structure within it.